palantir/osdk-ts/etc/api.report.api.md

 //
 // src/aggregate/AggregateOpts.ts:26:3 - (ae-forgotten-export) The symbol "UnorderedAggregationClause" needs to be exported by the entry point index.d.ts
 // src/aggregate/AggregateOpts.ts:26:3 - (ae-forgotten-export) The symbol "OrderedAggregationClause" needs to be exported by the entry point index.d.ts
-// src/objectSet/ObjectSetListener.ts:62:4 - (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
-// src/objectSet/ObjectSetListener.ts:65:4 - (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration

 // (No @packageDocumentation comment for this package)